-Under government regulations, we are deemed to have custody of your assets if, for example, you authorize us to instruct Schwab or TD Ameritrade Institutional to deduct our advisory fees directly from your account (or if you grant us authority to move your money to another person's account).
-We use various qualified custodians, Schwab, TD Ameritrade Institutional, iShares 529 Plans, Nationwide, Ascensus, Millennium Trust, NuView IRA and Equity Institutional to maintain actual custody of client assets.
+Under government regulations, we are deemed to have custody of your assets if, for example, you authorize us to instruct Schwab to deduct our advisory fees directly from your account (or if you grant us authority to move your money to another person's account).
+We use various qualified custodians, Schwab, iShares 529 Plans, Nationwide, Ascensus, Millennium Trust, Vantage Retirement Plans, and Equity Institutional to maintain actual custody of client assets.
 Client funds and/or securities are held by "qualified custodians" as defined in the amended Rule 206(4)-2 of the Investment Advisers Act of 1940.
 As such, Castle does not provide clients with an audited balance sheet as a supplement to this disclosure brochure.

 For client accounts that our employees or associated persons are trustees of, we do have custody.
 We are required to have an annual surprise audit by an unaffiliated CPA of these accounts.
-Our 2019 surprise audit results are on file with the SEC.
+Our 2022 surprise audit results are on file with the SEC.
 The accounts we, or our related parties are trustee of, are charged no additional trustee fees, but they do share pro-rata in the cost of the Custody audit, required for SEC compliance.
 Last year this fee was less than \$375 per trust account that our employees or related parties were trustee for.

 Clients will receive account statements directly from their custodian at least quarterly.
 They will be sent to the email or postal mailing address provided to the custodian.
 Clients should carefully review those statements promptly when they receive them.
-We also urge clients to compare their custodians account statements to the periodic portfolio reports they receive from us.
+We also urge clients to compare their custodian account statements to the periodic portfolio reports they receive from us.
 There may be slight variations in the reports due to accounting procedures, reporting dates or valuation methodologies of certain securities.
 Clients should contact us directly if they do not receive a statement from the custodian or if they have any questions regarding the statement.

-Castle will take steps to ensure advisory clients received account reports and/or statements directly from the qualified custodians holding client funds and/or securities.
+Castle will take steps to ensure advisory clients receive account reports and/or statements directly from the qualified custodians holding client funds and/or securities.

 We only have custody requiring an annual surprise audit as mentioned above.
-Other ways we could obtain Custody requiring an Annual Surprise exam may include, but are not limited to the following:

-Bill Paying Services Check Writing Authority Online Login Access to Clients Bank/Financial Accounts General Partner of a Pooled Investment Vehicle We may have custody not requiring an annual surprise audit if we have Standing Letters of Authorization only allowing Castle to change the amount and frequency of any money movements from the clients account to a third party without the authorization of the client.
-In the event we do have this type of custody we will ensure we are meeting the seven criteria outlined by the SEC.
+We have custody not requiring an annual surprise audit if we have Standing Letters of Authorization only allowing Castle to change the amount and frequency of any money movements from the client's account to a third-party.
+In the event we do have this type of custody, we will ensure we are meeting the seven criteria outlined by the SEC.
+The qualified custodian will send you, at least quarterly, your account statements.
+The account statements will reveal the funds and securities held with the qualified custodian, any transactions that occurred in your account, and the deduction of our fee.